stshryu/stshryu.github.io/content/_index.md

     Prototyped and worked on games of varying sizes, handling the internal coding logic, animation wireframes and player UI/UX.
     ''',
     '''
     Learned and understood Godot (and the underlying GDScript) at a level to be able to design games at a high level.
-Also actively contributed to the forums to help others on the game.
+Also actively contributed to the forums to help others create their own games.
     '''
     ]